Ladder and the AFL Industry

 The introduction of the AFLW league in 2017 saw a new wave of players join the fight to tackle youth homelessness.
 AFLW players have embraced Ladder and are actively working alongside AFL players to address youth homelessness.
 In their inaugural year, a group of players, led by Daisy Pearce, speerheaded a campaign during Grand Final Week to raise awareness and funds for Ladder.

-Ladder is the official charity of the AFL Players' Association.
-Ladder works with the AFL Players' Association on a number of strategic projects, events and campaigns to help raise awareness of Ladder and our work to tackle youth homelessness.
+Ladder is proud to be the official charity of the AFL Players' Association.
+This long standing partnership is a natural alliance given that players are central to both organisations.
+The AFL Players' Association support Ladder on a number of strategic projects, events and campaigns to help raise awareness and funds for Ladder.